-The Sub-Fund may incur Singapore Goods and Services Tax ("GST") on its expenses (currently 9%).
+The Sub-Fund may incur Singapore Goods and Services Tax ("GST") on its expenses (currently 8% and will be increased to 9% from 1 January 2024).
 If it incurs GST, the Sub-Fund may be allowed to claim the GST if it meets the qualifying conditions through a GST remission which has been extended to 31 December 2024 as announced in the 2019 Budget Statement.